Carefully review the Contract Release video below before submitting a contract release request.

 If a Contract Release Request is denied, two options are available:

-- The decision may be appealed directly to the Associate Director of Housing Services.
+- The decision may be appealed directly to the Director of Housing Services.
 The appeal must include new and/or different information from that previously considered.
 Submission of an appeal does not relieve a student of any current residence or obligation.

 - The housing assignment can be cancelled, however the resident will be held to the Cancellation Fee Schedule and is responsible for all applicable fees.